 Installing Solar in South Dakota

 Due to the low overall popularity of solar energy systems in the state, there are very few solar installers working in South Dakota—by some estimates, there may be only one company operating throughout the area.
 However, electricians in the area may be able to perform an installation for you as well, and as long as their work meets the state’s interconnection guidelines, it should be sufficient.
-Meanwhile, it goes without saying that large solar companies, like Sungevity and SolarCity, have not established operations in the state, so if you are looking for an alternative purchasing strategy, such as a solar lease, you will have to look elsewhere.
+Meanwhile, it goes without saying that large solar companies, like SolarCity, have not established operations in the state, so if you are looking for an alternative purchasing strategy, such as a solar lease, you will have to look elsewhere.